 DCC Managed Job Type Roles

 The DCC will manage the initial set up of a user for a new SEC Party as part of the on-boarding process.
-This initial user for an organisation will be granted the ‘Organisational Administrator’ Job Type Role and will be responsible for creating, amending and deactivating users within their own organisation, and assigning them to Job Type Roles in accordance with the process set out in Section 6 below.
+This initial user for an organisation will be granted the ‘All Access ‘’ Job Type Role and set up as a Lead in the Nominated Contact List. and will be responsible for creating, amending and deactivating users within their own organisation, and assigning them to Job Type Roles in accordance with the process set out in Section 6 below.

 Assignment / Removal of Job Type Roles to SSI Accounts

-Administration Users with the ‘Organisational Administrator’ Job Type Role have the ability to utilise the Service User Access Management SMSR to add new users, update existing users and de-activate existing users.
+Administration Users with the ‘All Access ‘’ Job Type Role have the ability to utilise the Service User Access Management SMSR to add new users, update existing users and de-activate existing users.
+Note: these users also needs to be set up as a SSI Admin, Lead or Backup in the Nominated Contact List.

 Create SSI User